-BDO LLP were appointed during 2023 and have indicated their willingness to continue in office and Resolutions will be proposed at the forthcoming AGM to re-appoint them as Auditor and to authorise the Directors to determine their remuneration.
-Further information about the Company's external Auditor, including tenure, can be found in the Audit Committee's Report on page 89.
+BDO LLP and have indicated their willingness to continue in office and Resolutions will be proposed at the forthcoming AGM to re-appoint them as Auditor and to authorise the Directors to determine their remuneration.
+Further information about the Company's external Auditor, including tenure, can be found in the Audit Committee's Report on pages 86 to 87.